Frequently Asked Questions

 For more in depth information on archival and public records management terminology and law, view the Public Records Glossary.

-What are the advantages of following a records management program?
+What are the advantages of following a records management plan?

-It will enhance your ability to efficiently perform your agency’s core mission; effectively retrieve and dispose of records; ensure regulatory compliance with State Law including Access to Public Records Act ; and safeguard important information and preserve agency knowledge.
+It enhances the ability to efficiently perform an agency’s core mission, retrieve and dispose of records, ensure regulatory compliance with State Law including the Access to Public Records Act, safeguard important agency information, and preserve agency knowledge.

 How do I destroy records?

 Request authorization by submitting a Certification of Records Destruction (CRD) to the State Archives & Public Records Administration.
-Do not destroy records until the CRD has been returned to you.
+Records may not be destroyed until the CRD has been approved and returned to the requesting agency.

 How often should I destroy records?